 – References from Troop Leaders, family members & relatives will not be accepted as part of your 3 references but may be included in addition to your 3 references.

 – These letters must be in sealed unopened envelopes addressed to the Council Registrar.
-They must not be open or read by anyone except by the Board of Review and they may not be returned to you.
+They must not be open or read by anyone except by the Board of Review.

-A minimum of three Reference Forms MUST be received in the Council Office prior to your Board of Review.
+A minimum of three Reference Forms should be received in the Council Office prior to your Board of Review.

 Once your have completed your Project Proposal and collected the necessary signatures, please submit to the council office at your earliest convenience.
 Project Proposals will be reviewed weekly, and if your project meets all established criteria, you will be notified and approved by our Eagle Board Chair and can begin work on your project.
 If your project poses questions or concerns, you may be asked to reserve a time slot during our monthly Eagle Board of Review meeting to further discuss and explain your project and make any modifications deemed necessary.